 Janet B. Johnson, PhD (Cornell University, 1979) joined the Department in 1977.
 She specializes in Environmental Policy, State and Local Government and Research Methods.
 Professor Johnson teaches in these areas and in public policy.
-Her current research focuses on water quality policy, state energy policy, and state attorneys general.
+Her current research focuses on politics and policies related to unconventional oil and gas development.

 'Connectivity with Nature as a Measure of Environmental Values,' with D. Dutcher, J. Finley, and A.E.
 Luloff.
 Environment and Behavior.
 39:4 (2007): 474-493.

 Research Methods in Political Science, 5th edition.
 With H.T.
 Reynolds.
 Washington, DC: CQ Press, 2005.